Jaeeun-Lim02/HetRec/README.md

-# Temporal and Neighborhood Heterogeneity for Collaborative Filtering Inspired by LLM-based Models
+# A Lightweight Text-Free Collaborative Filtering Framework with Heterogeneous Signals and Neighborhood Enrichment

 ## Data download
 To run the code, please download the required dataset (zip file):